mulberrysymbols/mulberry-symbols/docs/README.md

 # The Symbols

 The Mulberry Symbols, or Pictograms, are a set of scalable SVG graphic images designed for communications use.
-They are ideal for adults using AAC software or devices or any online use where their liberal licence ensures unrestricted use, copying or distribution.
+They are ideal for adults using AAC software or devices or any online accessibility use where their liberal licence ensures unrestricted use, copying and distribution.

 Below is a sample of the Mulberry Symbols.
 You can view the entire [collection of symbols](/assets/categories/categories.html) (very large file) or download a pdf as described below.